yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

 ```

 #### 4.2.2 FCN-8 Architecture
+The original Fully Convolutional Network (FCN) learns a mapping from pixels to pixels, without extracting the region proposals.
+Contrary to CNNs, FCNs only have convolutional and pooling layers which give them the ability to make predictions on arbitrary-sized inputs.
 Remember that for the Encoder part of our model, the latter only extract features just as a normal CNN.
 As such, the FCN uses ```VGG16``` for its encoder.
 Therefore , we will use a pretrained ```VGG-16``` network for the feature extraction path, then followed by an ```FCN-8``` network for upsampling and generating the predictions.

 **Note:**
 ```VGG-16```: This Oxford’s model won the 2013 ImageNet competition with ```92.7%``` accuracy.
 It uses a stack of convolution layers with **small receptive fields** in the first layers instead of few layers with **big receptive fields**.